SENATE (SENATE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SENATE Historical Price

-According to the latest data gathered on SENATE live price page, the current price of SENATE is 0.002073USD.
+According to the latest data gathered on SENATE live price page, the current price of SENATE is 0.001991USD.
 The circulating supply of SENATE(SENATE) is

 In the past 24 hours, SENATE has shown a price movement of